zanata/zanata.github.io/about/index.md

 layout: page
 ---

-Zanata is a web-based system for managing localisation projects.
-Localisation (L10n) is the process of translating software or documentation into the various local languages used around the world.
+<p class="txt--lead">Zanata is a web-based system for managing localisation projects.
+Localisation (L10n) is the process of translating software or documentation into the various local languages used around the world.</p>

 Zanata is written in Java and uses modern web technologies like JBoss, Seam, GWT, Hibernate, and a REST API.
 It currently supports translation of software through Gettext/PO, Java Properties and XLIFF (partial), and DocBook/Publican documentation through PO files.
 Projects can be uploaded to and downloaded from a Zanata server using a Maven plugin or a Python client.